yato-sketch/cardano-ts/README.md

-# Cardano TypeScript SDK
+# Cardano TypeScript Library

-A TypeScript SDK for interacting with the Cardano blockchain, providing a clean and type-safe interface for common operations.
+A Node.js library for working with the Cardano blockchain.

+## Requirements

+- Node.js >= 20.0.0
+- npm >= 10.0.0

 ## Features